USS Sealion (SS-315): Sinking of Kongō and Urakaze

 At 00:20 on 21 November, she made radar contact with an enemy formation moving through the Taiwan Strait at about 16 kn and not zig-zagging.
 By 00:48, the pips were made out to be two cruisers and two battleships.
 At 01:46, three additional ships, escorts—one on either beam of the formation and one on the starboard quarter—became visible.
 Sealion had in fact intercepted a powerful surface fleet consisting of the battleships Yamato, Nagato, and Kongō, the cruiser Yahagi, and the destroyers Hamakaze, Isokaze, Urakaze, Yukikaze, Kiri, and Ume.

 At 02:45, Sealion, ahead of the task force, turned in and slowed for the attack.
 Eleven minutes later, she fired six torpedoes at the second ship in line, Kongō.
 At 02:59, she fired three at Nagato.
 At 03:00, her crew saw and heard three hits from the first salvo, flooding two of Kongō's boiler rooms and giving her a list to port.
 Nagato, alerted by the explosions, turned hard and the Sealion's second salvo missed ahead, running on to hit and sink Urakaze; the destroyer's magazines were hit by the torpedo.
-She blew up and sank quickly with the loss of all hands on board, including ComDesDiv 17 Yokota Yasuteru.
+She blew up and sank quickly with the loss of all hands on board, including the commanding officer of DesDiv 17, Yokota Yasuteru.

 Sealion opened to the westward.
 The Japanese searched to the east.
 By 03:10, the submarine had reloaded and began tracking again with the thought that the torpedoes had only dented the battleship's armor belt.
 The Japanese formation, however, had begun zig-zagging and the sea and wind had increased.
 At 04:50, the enemy formation split into two groups.
 Sealion began tracking the slower group consisting of Kongō, Isokaze and Hamakaze, performing an end around to regain attack position.
 At 05:24, a tremendous explosion lit the area and Kongō disappeared.